thesuhas/spin-python-sdk/README.md

 # Spin Python SDK

+**NOTE:** This is a modified version of the Spin SDK which contains instrumentation.

 This is an SDK for creating [Spin](https://github.com/fermyon/spin) apps using Python.

 Note that this SDK supersedes an earlier, experimental version, which may be